Charlie Adams Day is annually scheduled for the second Saturday in September. The 202 date is September 11th.

 16. Awards will be given for first, second, and third place in each category as well as beans.

 17. A People’s Choice Award will be determined by those purchasing tasting kits.
-Tickets for voting will be handed out with the purchase of the kit and will be deposited at the cooker of the taster’s choice.
-Awards for People’s Choice will be given for first and second place only.
+Tickets for voting will be handed out with the purchase of the kit and will be deposited in the cooker’s voting container of the taster’s choice.
+Award for People’s Choice will be given for first place only.
 Vote counting will be conducted beginning at 2:00 p.m.
 Any contestant interfering in the vote counting process shall be disqualified from the People’s Choice Award.